idaholab/moose/framework/doc/content/source/bcs/ADRobinBC.md

 ## Description

-`ADRobinBC` imposes a Robin boundary condition on a surface. `ADRobinBC` is an integrated boundary condition that allows for the combination of Dirichlet and Neumann boundary conditions.
+`ADRobinBC` imposes a Robin boundary condition on a boundary. `ADRobinBC` is an integrated boundary condition that allows for the combination of Dirichlet and Neumann boundary conditions.